Light-Lens/Pastel/README.md

 # Pastel
 Pastel is a cutting-edge programming language that brings together the best features of Python and C# to C++ powerful environment.
 Designed for ease of use and raw power, Pastel is written in C++ and is perfect for both beginners and experienced programmers alike as it is built on top of C++ becoming a superset of C++.
 Its syntax is primarily inspired by Python and C#, making it familiar and intuitive for those with a background in either language.
 With a strong focus on development, Pastel is well on its way in development.
 It's a simple, yet powerful and detailed, offering a versatile platform for building complex applications.

-> Note:
-> ---
->
-> Our development is ongoing and making great progress, but some features may not be fully implemented yet.
-If you encounter any bugs or have any suggestions, please feel free to open an _issue_ or submit a _pull request_.
-Your contributions are greatly appreciated!

 ***

 ## :toolbox: Getting Started